playbenny/benny_manual/docs/states.md

 ![state xfade](assets/screenshots/state_fade.png)

-Click and hold on one of the global state buttons in the bottom left corner of the window.
-After a brief pause a horizontal slider appears.
+Click and hold, or drag to the right, on one of the global state buttons in the bottom left corner of the window.
+A horizontal slider will appear.
 Drag to the right to interpolate from the current settings into the stored state.

 ## core.states block